caraya/personal-blog/content/blog/typescript-playgrounds-implementation.md

 }
 ```

-## Usage Example with Dependencies
+## Usage example with dependencies

-To explicitly request dependencies for your code example, use the dependencies attribute.
+To explicitly request dependencies for the code example, use the dependencies attribute.
 Sandpack fetches them automatically inside the iframe.

 To request multiple dependencies, separate them with a comma.
-You can also specify exact versions using the @ symbol (for example, lodash@4.17.21).
-If you don't specify a version, Sandpack fetches the latest version.
+Specify exact versions using the @ symbol (for example, lodash@4.17.21).
+If no version is specified, Sandpack fetches the latest version.

 ```html
 <ts-playground dependencies="uuid, lodash@4.17.21">